Yellow Squash Dressing

 I find it helpful to give the mixture one final stir in the pan to ensure everything is evenly distributed before baking, which prevents dry spots.

-Step 6: Bake until set and golden
+Step 6: Bake Until Golden and Set

 Place the baking dish in the preheated 350°F oven and bake for 40-45 minutes, until the top is golden brown and the mixture is set when you gently shake the pan (it shouldn’t jiggle excessively).